3 killed, 15 injured in shooting at California garlic festival; shooter killed

 His bandmate Vlad Malinovsky from Walnut Creek, California, said he heard a lot of shots and then it stopped.
 Later, law enforcement came by and told the band members and others hiding with them to come out with their hands up.

-Smithee said it appeared the shooter broke into the festival grounds by cutting through a fence along a creek adjacent to a parking lot.
+Stanford Medical Center has two patients being treated from the shooting at the Gilroy Garlic Festival, spokeswoman Julie Greicius said.
+She had no details on their injuries or conditions.
+Santa Clara Valley Medical Center received five victims, spokeswoman Joy Alexiou said.
+She also had no information on their conditions.

-Evenny Reyes of Gilroy, 13, told the newspaper that she spent the day at the festival with her friends and relatives.
+Evenny Reyes of Gilroy, 13, told the Mercury News that she spent the day at the festival with her friends and relatives.

 Reyes said that she didn't run at first because the gunshots sounded like fireworks.
 "It started going for five minutes, maybe three.
-It was like the movies — everyone was crying, people were screaming."
+It was like the movies — everyone was crying, people were screaming," she said.

-One person told KGO in San Francisco that his 12-year-old cousin was shot as she was running away from the scene.

-"She was crying.
-She was in a lot of pain," he told a reporter outside the hospital where the girl was taken.
-It was not clear what her condition was.

 Todd Jones, a sound engineer, told the newspaper that he was at the front of the festival's Vineyard stage when he heard what sounded like a firework.
 "But then it started to increase, more rapidly, which sounded more like gunfire, and at that point people realized what was happening," Jones said.

 Natalie Martinez, a Gilroy Resident, told the Mercury News that she had gone to get food and separated from her two daughters.
-"I ran to find the girls and we basically ran into each other.
+"I ran to find the girls . and we basically ran into each other.
 I thought, We're open prey.
-It was awful."
+It was awful," she said.

-Video first posted on social media sites showed people running for safety at the festival.
+Video first posted on social media sites about 5:30 p.m. showed people running for safety at the festival.

-Agents from the federal Bureau of Alcohol, Tobacco, Firearms and Explosives are responding to the scene of the shooting.
+Agents from the federal Bureau of Alcohol, Tobacco, Firearms and Explosives responded to the scene of the shooting.

-Gilroy is a city of roughly 50,000 located about 80 miles (176 kilometers) southeast of San Francisco.
-It's dubbed the "Garlic Capital of the World," and the annual garlic festival is a three-day celebration featuring food, cooking competitions and music that attracts more than 100,000 people.
-Sunday was the final day of this year's event.

 The Gilroy Police Department on its Twitter account issued a statement saying: "The hearts of Gilroy PD and entire community go out to the victims of today's shooting at the Garlic Festival.
 The scene is still active.
 If you are looking for a loved one, please go to the reunification center at Gavilan College at parking lot B."

-President Donald Trump tweeted about the shooting Sunday night.
-"Law Enforcement is at the scene of shootings in Gilroy, California.
-Reports are that shooter has not yet been apprehended.
-Be careful and safe!" he wrote.
+President Donald Trump tweeted about the shooting Sunday night, asking people to "be careful and safe!"

 California Gov. Gavin Newsom also said on Twitter that the situation "is nothing short of horrific."